Michael Mina (epidemiologist)

-Michael Joseph Mina is an American epidemiologist, immunologist and physician.
+Michael Joseph Mina is an Egyptian-American epidemiologist, immunologist and physician.
 He was formerly an assistant professor of Epidemiology & Immunology and Infectious Diseases at Harvard T.H.
 Chan School of Public Health, assistant Professor of Pathology at Brigham and Women's Hospital, Harvard Medical School, and currently Chief Medical Officer at eMed. and Chief Medical and Science Officer at Oncodea.

 Mina is notable for his promotion of using rapid antigen tests to halt or slow the COVID-19 pandemic.

 Education

 Mina attended Dartmouth College receiving his bachelor's degree in Engineering and Global Health in 2006.
 He attended Emory University for his MD and PhD in the NIH Medical Scientist Training Program (MSTP).
 His PhD was in immunology and ecology of infectious diseases and vaccines.
 Although receiving his PhD under the mentorship of Keith Klugman at Emory University, his doctoral research was performed at multiple sites including at the US Centers for Disease Control and Prevention (CDC), the National Institute for Communicable Diseases, Respiratory and Meningeal Pathogens Unit in Johannesburg, South Africa, the St. Jude Children's Research Hospital, and the Emory Vaccine Center.

 Mina completed post-doctoral training at Princeton University in the department of Ecology and Evolutionary Biology and at Harvard Medical School in the department of Genetics.

 Mina also completed his medical residency training at Harvard Medical School, at the Brigham and Women's Hospital, in Clinical Pathology.